 - Tight neck muscles

-Occipital neuralgia may arise from, but not limited to:
+Occipital neuralgia may arise from, but are not limited to:

-- Underlying disease, such as osteoarthritis, gout, or diabetes
+- Underlying diseases, such as osteoarthritis, gout, or diabetes

 - Tissue inflammation